MaksiRose/paw-and-paper/README.md

 If you just want to suggest a species, [fill out this form](https://github.com/MaksiRose/paw-and-paper/issues/new?assignees=&labels=improvement%2Cnon-code&template=species_request.yaml&title=New+species%3A+).

-If you want to add a species, [click here to open the appropriate file.](https://github.com/MaksiRose/paw-and-paper/blob/main/src/typedef.ts)
+If you want to add a species, [click here to open the appropriate file.](https://github.com/MaksiRose/paw-and-paper/blob/main/src/index.ts)

 First click the edit button (in form of a pencil) at the top right of the screen.
-Then go to the bottom of the file, and paste this "species block" behind the last one of those species blocks:
+Then go to the part of the file that starts with `export const speciesInfo`, and at the bottom of it, paste this "species block" behind the last one of those species blocks:
 ```
 'NAME': {
 	diet: 'SpeciesDietType.Herbivore/SpeciesDietType.Omnivore/SpeciesDietType.Carnivore',